SetuCoder/Mini-Solar-System/README.md

-# Solar System by Setu
+# A "very mini" Solar System by Setu